February 2021 Update: Detailed information about essential visits is also available on the Patients & Visitors page.

 Island Health is working in partnership with the Ministry of Health and BC Centre for Disease Control to respond to COVID-19.
-The situation is evolving quickly and our strategies are evolving to keep people in the communities we serve safe.
+Strategies are continually evolving to keep the people we serve safe during the pandemic.

-We understand the importance of visits from family and loved ones to our patients and long-term care residents and we appreciate your understanding and support in helping to keep everyone safe.
+We know the importance of visits from family and loved ones to our patients and long-term care residents, and we appreciate your ongoing understanding and support in helping to keep everyone safe.

-The British Columbia Centre for Disease Control is the recommended resource for provincial information that is accurate and current: http://www.bccdc.ca/.
-Information is being updated frequently on the site at this time and individuals are encouraged to check back regularly (eg. daily).
+The B.C.
+Centre for Disease Control is the recommended resource for provincial information that is accurate and current: www.bccdc.ca.
+Information is updated frequently and individuals are encouraged to check back regularly.

 You can also find information about testing, isolation, COVID data, outbreaks and more on Island Health’s website: www.islandhealth.ca/covid19.